yasiryagi/helpdesk/roles/storage-providers/README.md

 # Instructions
 If you want to try just for fun of it, go [here](old-instructions.md).
 Note that we will not provide support, and that the paid spots are already filled until [Acropolis](https://github.com/Joystream/joystream/tree/master/testnets/acropolis).

-Note that if you are on linux, on don't want to run the software as root, setting up `npm` with `node` and `yarn` often gets users in trouble.
+Note that if you are on linux, and don't want to run the software as root, setting up `npm` with `node` and `yarn` often gets users in trouble.
 Go [here](#install-npm-without-sudo) for instructions.

 # Troubleshooting
 If you had any issues setting it up, you may find your answer here!